RGF-team/rgf/FastRGF/README.md

 # 2. Installation

-The software is written in C++11 and requires to be built from the sources with the **g++** compiler.
-Note that compilation only with g++-5 and newer versions is possible.
+The software is written in C++11 and requires to be built from the sources with the **g++**, **Clang** or **AppleClang** compiler.
+Note that compilation only with g++-5, Clang 3.8, AppleClang 8.1 (or newer versions) is possible.
 Other compilers are unsupported and older versions produce corrupted files.
+In case you are compiling with the AppleClang compiler, you should install OpenMP separately.

 [Download](https://github.com/RGF-team/rgf/archive/master.zip) the package and extract the content.
 Otherwise, you can use git